Ensure your CV format is structured to best highlight your unique experience and life situation.

 Established news editor with 6 years of experience working with reporters, advertisers, and investigative journalists.
 Possess section editing experience and newsroom management skills, having worked as the Money and Business for the Morning Herald.
 Committed to delivering exceptional, engaging content, I look forward to applying my in-house expertise as your newest Section Editor.

-2. Highlight your journalism CV skills
+2. Highlight your journalism skills

 • News writing